“Flashlight” or “torch”?

 Warranties?
 Chinese junk?

 Nearly all of the best torches on the market – and all of mine – are made in China.
-If you read the latest reviews of premium-quality flashlights at CandlePowerForums.com (an American site!) or BudgetLightForum.com (British) you'll find nearly all of them are made in China, although some pretend they are made in Germany or Canada.
+If you read the latest reviews of premium-quality flashlights at CandlePowerForums.com (an American site!), BudgetLightForum.com (British) or TaschenLampen-forum (German) you'll find nearly all of them are made in China, although some pretend they are made in Germany or Canada.

 In fact, it's hard to find a decent torch that isn't made in China – the two that come to mind are massively overpriced in relation to their performance and durability, but they continue to sell because they have a patriotic user-base.
 Fortunately you think for yourself, or you wouldn't still be reading...